 By the mid-nineteenth century, settlers were replacing the fur traders, and the military came to protect this Euro-American migration to the West.

-In 1863 General Henry H. Sibley led an army across Dakota Territory, pursuing a group of Dakota who were believed to have participated in the Dakota Conflict of 1862.
+In 1863 General Henry H. Sibley led US troops from Minnesota across Dakota Territory, pursuing bands of Dakota Indians, some of whom the military believed had participated in the US-Dakota War of 1862.

-General Alfred Sully and the 2,000 soldiers in his command were also part of the military reprisal following the Dakota Conflict of 1862.
+General Alfred Sully and the 2,000 soldiers in his command who traveled north along the Missouri River were also part of this military reprisal.
+Gen. Sully and his forces returned in 1864, still pursuing Dakota bands.

 For more information on these military campaigns, use the "site history" button above.